-On March 9, 2023 we announced GrammarlyGO—Grammarly’s on-demand, contextually aware assistant powered by generative AI.
+On March 9, 2023, we announced Grammarly’s on-demand, contextually aware generative AI writing assistance.
 Learn more about our latest feature here.

 From time to time, we hear from curious users who want to know more about the technology behind Grammarly.
 Where do all those writing corrections, suggestions, and enhancements come from?
 A team of magic elves?
 A squad of word-obsessed robots?
 A really, really busy human editor?